 Member States are encouraged to make return procedures more effective by working towards reintegration packages that are consistent and coherent among all Member States.
 One way forward that has been identified is cooperation with existing service delivery networks, opening up their scope and service provision to all ERRIN Members.
 OFII, one of ERRIN’s Members, manages such a service delivery network through its regional offices in countries of return.
 To this end, ERRIN and OFII came together to allow returnees from all ERRIN Member States receive assistance through regional OFII operations.
 This develops a common, more standardised approach on reintegration assistance for every ERRIN Member State participating in this project.

-The pilot, which commenced in early 2020, will run for 12 months, with the first phase focusing on Cameroon, Mali, Morocco and Senegal.
-Additionally, the four OFII regional offices are exploring the opportunities to refer ERRIN returnees to existing development aid initiatives implemented by local governments and NGOs present on the ground, boosting the sustainability of their reintegration journeys and providing a broader scope of support lasting beyond initial reintegration grants.
+The project, which commenced in early 2020, focuses on providing reintegration assistance in Benin, Burkina Faso, Cameroon, DR Congo, Guinea, Ivory Coast, Mali, Morocco, Senegal and Togo.
+At the same time, OFII regional offices are exploring the possibilities of referring ERRIN returnees to existing development aid initiatives implemented by local governments and NGOs present on the ground, boosting the sustainability of their reintegration journeys and providing a broader scope of support, going beyond the initial reintegration grants.

 Member States are asked to provide a minimum of €3,000 as assistance, with ERRIN funding 50% of this package.
 Up to 100 returnees from ERRIN Member States are expected to benefit.